-To treat a molar pregnancy, your health care provider will remove the molar tissue from your uterus with a procedure called dilation and curettage (D&C).
+Dilation and curettage (D&C).
+To treat a molar pregnancy, your doctor removes the molar tissue from your uterus during a procedure called dilation and curettage (D&C).
 A D&C is usually done as an outpatient procedure in a hospital.

-During the procedure, you'll receive local or general anesthesia and lie on your back with your legs in stirrups.
-Your health care provider will insert a speculum into your vagina, as in a pelvic exam, to see your cervix.
-He or she will then dilate your cervix and remove uterine tissue with a vacuum device.
+During the procedure, you receive a local or general anesthetic and lie on your back with your legs in stirrups.
+Your doctor inserts a speculum into your vagina, as in a pelvic exam, to see your cervix.
+Your doctor then dilates your cervix and removes uterine tissue with a vacuum device.
 A D&C usually takes about 15 to 30 minutes.

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.